janl/awesome/README.md

 ## WORK IN PROGRESS

 At this point, Awesome has all the plumbing in place to implement all of Redis' commands.
 It comes with a bunch of commands to show you how to add your own.
+But it does not yet implement all that is needed to be a grown up Redis.
+I hope you can pitch in and add your favourite Redis commands :)

 ## What?